Herbal tea & vanilla programs

-UEBT and UTZ came together to launch a herbal tea program in 2015 focusing on the certification of supply chains.
+The herbal tea program was launched in 2015 focusing on the certification of supply chains.
 This certification combines the strengths of both organisations: UEBT certifies the herbs used for tea (all plants and parts of plants: leaves, fruits, flowers, seeds, roots) and UTZ traces them from producer to the shelf.

-After the launch of the UEBT/UTZ herbal tea program in January 2015, the program grew rapidly in 2016 and 2017.
-Well-known brands like Meßmer, Twining and Aldi, sell UEBT/ UTZ certified herbal teas, while other brands are preparing market introductions.
+After the launch of the UEBT/UTZ herbal tea program in January 2015, the program grew rapidly with well-known brands like Meßmer, Twining and Aldi, selling UEBT/ UTZ certified herbal teas, while other brands are preparing market introductions.